 Collections

-If you’ve had a past-due account go to collections, you’ll likely see a separate account show up on your credit report.
-The separate account shows that you owe the debt to the collection agency, not to the original creditor.
-Collections might appear in the “Accounts” section, or they may have their own section.
+If you've had a past-due account go to collections, you'll likely see a separate account show up on your credit report.
+Even if you think you don't have any accounts in collections, check your credit report closely.

 Hard inquiries

 A hard inquiry happens when a lender accesses your credit report to make a decision about lending you money.
 They might cause a small, temporary drop in your score.
-However, if you have several in a short period of time, your score may drop significantly.
+If you see any hard inquiries you didn't authorize, you should contact the relevant credit bureau right away.

 What to do if you see an error on your credit report